 email.
 Other issues, such as a missing admission stamp, may require a visit in

 person.
+It is worth noting if you live far from the Deferred Inspection site.
 For information on all Deferred Inspection sites, visit the CBP website.

 Reporting the Issue to NAFSA

 Make sure to check out NAFSA's Electronic I-94 Update Page.
 You can help our liaison efforts to improve the I-94 retrival process by submitting